liamwalsh1980/Milestone-Project-1/README.md

 #### Testing was completed on different web browsers making sure that links worked and pages loaded properly.

-* I tested the site across the following web browers
+* I tested the site across the following web browsers
     - Google Chrome - The site was developed using Chrome and therefore testing was being done daily on this browser.
-    - Apple Safari - I tested the site by opening it in Safari using iphone an 12 and a Macbook.
+    - Apple Safari - I tested the site by opening it in Safari using an iPhone 12 and a MacBook.
     - Microsoft Explorer [to be completed]
     - Mozilla Firefox [to be completed]